Jimmy John's

-Jimmy John's is an American sandwich chain headquartered in Champaign, Illinois.
+Jimmy John's Franchise, LLC, commonly referred to as Jimmy John's, is an American multinational sandwich chain, headquartered in Champaign, Illinois.
 The business was founded by Jimmy John Liautaud in 1983.
 After Liautaud graduated from high school, his father gave him a choice to either join the military or start a business.
-Liautaud, choosing the latter, initially decided to start a hot dog business, but changed to opening a sandwich business due to costs.
+Liautaud decided to start a hot dog business, which changed to sandwiches due to costs.

-The Jimmy John's franchise has over 2700 locations, with 98% of them being franchises. in 2016, Roark Capital Group purchased a majority stake in the company.
+The Jimmy John's chain has over 2,600 locations, with 98% of them being franchises.
+In 2016, Roark Capital Group purchased a majority stake in the company.
 Later, in 2019, Inspire Brands purchased the company from Roark Capital Group for an unspecified amount.

 History

+Founding

-After Jimmy John Liautaud graduated second to last in his class at Elgin Academy in 1982, his father gave him a choice to either join the Army or start a business.
+After Liautaud graduated second to last in his class at Elgin Academy in 1982, his father gave him a choice to either join the Army or start a business.
 Although his father wanted him to enlist, the younger Liautaud chose the latter, and his father agreed to loan him $25,000 in exchange for a 48% stake in the business.
-Initially Jimmy John wanted to open a hot dog stand, but after visiting numerous such stands throughout the summer of 1982, he realized the $25,000 would not be enough for such a venture.
-After a chance encounter at a sandwich shop, Jimmy John realized that he could open a sandwich shop within his available budget by purchasing premium meats at a neighborhood market and baking his own bread.
+Initially, Liautaud wanted to open a hot dog stand, but after visiting numerous such stands throughout the summer of 1982, he realized the $25,000 would not be enough for such a venture.
+After a chance encounter at a sandwich shop, he realized that he could open a sandwich shop within his available budget by purchasing premium meats at a neighborhood market and baking his own bread.
 With the help of his family as tasters, he decided to put four sandwiches on his original menu.
-Paying $200 a month in rent, Liautaud could only afford used equipment consisting of a refrigerator, a chest freezer, an oven, and a meat slicer.
+Paying $200 a month in rent, Liautaud could afford only used equipment consisting of a refrigerator, a chest freezer, an oven, and a meat slicer.

 On January 13, 1983, Jimmy John's Gourmet Sandwiches opened in Charleston, Illinois.
 Due to the poor location of his first store, Liautaud decided to include delivery of his sandwiches to boost sales.
 He began by bringing samples door-to-door to the dorms of nearby Eastern Illinois University, which he had attended for one semester.

 By the end of his first year, the restaurant started making a profit.
 In April 1985, Liautaud bought out his father's interest in the business, becoming the sole owner.
 In 1986, he opened his second store in Macomb, Illinois, and in 1987, he opened a third in Champaign, Illinois.
-The business continued to grow, and he was able to open his second and third shops in 1986 and 1987.